Are you struggling to understand Scrivener? Or are you comfortable, but know you're not using it to its full potential?

 “This class with its easy to understand and follow instructions and tutorials has been a godsend.
 So comprehensive and also manageable…I'll definitely sign up for more courses presented in this format.” ~ pamalaknight

 Why Scrivener?
-Here are a Few of My Favorite Features…
+Here are 9 of My Favorite Reasons…

 1. Scrivener remembers your spot.
 When you open a project in Scrivener, it takes you right to where you left off, both within the project and within a document.
 Great when writing, and a lifesaver during revisions.